igorv404/flightradar/README.md

 ## Quick overview

-This repository contains implementation of [Flightradar24](https://www.flightradar24.com/) written on [Spring boot](https://spring.io/).
+This repository contains implementation of [Flightradar24](https://www.flightradar24.com/) written on [Spring](https://spring.io/).
 If you have a proposition how better rewrite code, please open an issue.

 ## Get started